Short answer: You are legally obligated to report all of your income.

 If you use your vehicle for business, you definitely want to track your mileage and other costs associated with business.
 It will help bring down your tax bill.

 Per diems are your friends!
 Tracking the cost of meals when you're traveling can be a pain.
 Thankfully, there's a tool available that can help make things easier.

-If you bought some big equipment for your business, like a new phone, computer, or camera (or all three and more), there are a few different ways we can handle that expense on your taxes.
+If you bought costly equipment for your business, like a new phone, computer, or camera (or all three and more), depreciation is a handy tool that can benefit you not only this year but in future years.

 If you drive a car, truck, or SUV for business purposes, chances are you can deduct a percentage of your auto expenses.